-As of March 12 2021, we had 3,448,154 outstanding stock options with a weighted average exercise price of \$12.93 and a weighted average remaining term of 5.7 years and 2,129,069 full value awards outstanding consisting of restricted stock awards, restricted stock units and performance stock units.
-As of March 12, 2021 (the record date), 1,826,578 shares remain available for issuance out of the maximum of 3,000,000 shares currently authorized for issuance.
-On March 16, 2021, following the annual equity grants approved by our Compensation Committee, only 291,658 shares remained available for issuance under the 2019 Plan.
+As of April 1, 2022, we had 4,141,676 outstanding stock options with a weighted average exercise price of \$14.10 and a weighted average remaining term of 7.02 years and full value awards outstanding consisting of 3,555,656 restricted stock awards, restricted stock units and performance stock units.
+As of April 1, 2022, 695,513 shares remain available for issuance out of the maximum of 5,500,000 shares currently authorized for issuance under the 2019 Plan.

-Shareholder approval is being sought in order to meet the NASDAQ listing requirements applicable to equity plans.
+Shareholder approval is being sought to meet the NASDAQ listing requirements applicable to equity plans.
 The proposed A&R 2019 Plan is attached as Appendix A to this Proxy Statement.
 The material terms of the A&R 2019 Plan are summarized below.
 This summary is not intended to be a complete description of the A&R 2019 Plan and is qualified in its entirety by reference to the full text of the A&R 2019 Plan.